resource-watch/slate/source/includes/api/_user_management.md

 }'
 ```
 - PATCH '<BASE API URL>/auth/user/:id'
+    - Updates specified user details.
+    - Can only be used by admins.
+    - Supported fields: `name`, `photo` and `email` (except on 3rd party auth)
+    - Returns the new state of the updated user object.
 ```bash
 # updates details of user given its id
 curl -X PATCH http://localhost:9000/auth/user/<user_id>